-- Manulife is Canada’s largest insurance company, collecting almost $40 billion in annual premiums.
+- Canada Life is Canada’s largest insurance company, collecting almost $60 billion in annual premiums.

-- Canada Life, Sun Life, Desjardins, and Industrial Alliance (iA) round out the top 5 biggest life insurers in Canada.
+- Manulife, Sun Life, Industrial Alliance (iA), and Desjardins round out the top 5 biggest life insurers in Canada.

-- SSQ and La Capitale’s merger will make them the 6th largest life insurance company in the country.
+- SSQ and La Capitale’s merger as Beneva will make them the 6th largest life insurance company in the country.

 What are Canada’s biggest life insurance companies?